To use a Seniors myki you must have a Victorian Seniors Card issued by the Department of Health and Human Services.

 - two or four annual Victorian off-peak travel vouchers

 You must have a Victorian Seniors Card.
-The Victorian Seniors Card is available to permanent residents of Victoria aged 60 or over who work less than 35 hours a week.
+The Victorian Seniors Card is available to permanent Victorian residents who are aged 60 or over who work less than 35 hours a week.
 It's issued by the Department of Health and Human Services.

 Interstate Seniors Cards